 A tamale is a traditional Mesoamerican dish made of masa or dough (starchy, and usually corn-based), which is steamed in a corn husk or banana leaf.
 The wrapping is discarded before eating.
-Tamales can be filled with meats, cheeses, fruits, vegetables, chilies or any preparation according to taste and both the filling and the cooking liquid may be seasoned.
+Tamales can be filled with meats, cheeses, fruits, vegetables, chillies or any preparation according to taste and both the filling and the cooking liquid may be seasoned.

 Some Colombia tamales variations are: tamales tolimenses, tamales Vallunos, tamales de pescado, tamales de pipian, tamales de Nariño, tamales Santandereanos and there are more.
 One of the secrets for making good tamales is to marinade the meat overnight.